Driving in Finland: Licences, Rules, Vehicles & Tyres, Schools

 The Transport Authority's illustrated English-language PDF Road Signs in Finland is also a useful reference.
 Note: This document is from 2004; it is mostly current, but newest information is available from

-Finnish Transport Authority: www.liikennevirasto.fi > English > Transport Network > Road Signs & Devices
+Finnish Transport Authority: www.liikennevirasto.fi > English > Transport Network > Road Network > Traffic Signs

 Use of headlights at all times is compulsory in Finland.
 Whenever a vehicle is driven, headlights or day-time running lights must be on even at daytime.
 Lights must be used within built-up areas as well as outside them.